dklopstein/waste-sorting-classifier/README.md

 |     landfill      |     346    |     1366    |     653    |     635    |
 |     recyclable    |     975    |     603     |     769    |     653    |

-At 12 epochs (where we stopped the model to predict the test set), the training accuracy was about 0.83 while the validation accuracy was about 0.75.
+At 12 epochs (where we stopped the model to predict prevent overfitting on the test set), the training accuracy was about 0.83 while the validation accuracy was about 0.75.
 The training loss was about 0.4, and the validation loss was about 0.7.
+Below is a fitting graph comparing training and validation loss and accuracy accross a total of 20 epochs.
 ![CNN Loss Graph](images/CNNLossGraphAfterTuning.png)
 ![CNN Accuracy Graph](images/CNNAccuracyGraphAfterTuning.png)